-DOCENTE: Prof. PAOLO MARIA GIUSEPPE E LO MEO PREREQUISITES Basic knowledge of Organic Chemistry and Physical Chemistry, principles of quantum mechanics, matter-electromagnetic wave interaction ans basics of UV-Vis spectroscopy, electric and magnetic field and their interaction with charged particles.
-LEARNING OUTCOMES Knowledge and understanding: Knowing the main spectroscopic techniques used to study organic molecules and their aggregates.
+DOCENTE: Prof. PAOLO MARIA GIUSEPPE LO MEO PREREQUISITES Basic knowledge of Organic Chemistry and Physical Chemistry, principles of quantum mechanics, matter-electromagnetic wave interaction ans basics of UV-Vis spectroscopy, electric and magnetic field and their interaction with charged particles.
+LEARNING OUTCOMES Knowledge and understanding: Knowing the main modern spectroscopic techniques used to study organic molecules, their aggregates, and organic materials.
 Ability to use the specific language of the discipline.
-Applying knowledge and understanding: Ability to recognize and organize independently, the general principles of the discipline in the data discussion and interpretation of data concerning organic structures.
-Ability to apply the most common spectroscopic techniques to solve problems concerning organic and supramolecular structures.
+Applying knowledge and understanding: Ability to recognize and organize independently, the general principles of the discipline in the data discussion and interpretation of data concerning organic (molecular, macromolecular and supramolecular) structures.
+Ability to apply the most common spectroscopic techniques to solve problems concerning organic structures.
 Making judgments: Be able to reasonably predict the spectroscopic response of an organic structure.
 Communication skills: Ability to expose, even to a non-expert audience, the results of spectroscopic elucidation of an organic structure.
 Learning ability: Ability to upgrade one's own knowledge of the discipline by consultation of relevant field literature.
 ASSESSMENT METHODS The exam consists in: a) a written test (90 minutes) concerning the interpretation of the spectra of an organic molecule; b) an oral discussion concerning the topics of the course (at least three questions).
-The final evaluation will be graded taking into consideration: a) Basic knowledge of the concepts and limited ability of analysis of the cases discussed during the examination (18-21 rating); b) Good knowledge of the concepts and fair capacity of applying them to the cases proposed during the examination (22-25 rating); c) In-depth knowledge of the theory and skills to apply to cases proposed, albeit in a not completely independent way(26-28 rating); d) In-depth knowledge of the theory, ability to apply it promptly and properly to the proposed cases, ability to formulate interdisciplinary links, excellent property of expression (29-30L rating).
-EDUCATIONAL OBJECTIVES The Organic Spectroscopy course aims to provide and improve the necessary know-how on the use of modern physical and spectrometric methods for the elucidation of structural problems concerning organic molecules and supramolecular aggregates TEACHING METHODS Front lectures and exercises.
-SUGGESTED BIBLIOGRAPHY Silverstein et al., Identificazione spettrometrica di composti organici, CEA (2a ed.
-2006) Hesse et al. Metodi Spettroscopici in Chimica Organica, Edisies (2a ed.
-2010) de Hoffmann, Stroobant, Mass Spectrometry principles and applications, WILEY (3a ed.
-2007) dispense fornite dal docente.
+On the whole, the exam is aimed at evaluating the acquisition of the discipline concepts, Moreover, favourable appreciation will be granted to the abilities of: i) correctly and confidently using the peculiar discipline language; ii) catching crosslinks with all the aspects of modern organic chemistry (including supramolecular and materials chemistry); iii) elaborating information relevant to a study case, in such a way to rationalize the observed behavior and forsee new observations.
+Ranking will be marked in thirtieths.
+The final evaluation will be graded considering: a) Basic knowledge of the concepts and limited ability of analysis of the cases discussed during the examination (18-21 rating); b) Good knowledge of the concepts and fair ability of applying them to the cases proposed during the examination, though in a not completely autonomous way (22-25 rating); c) Excellent knowledge of the theory and ability to apply it to cases proposed (26-28 rating); d) Very in-depth knowledge of the theory, ability to apply it promptly and properly to the proposed cases, ability to formulate interdisciplinary crosslinks (particularly with supramolecular and materials chemistry), excellent expression skills (29-30L rating).
+EDUCATIONAL OBJECTIVES The Organic Spectroscopy course aims at providing and improving the necessary know-how on the use of modern physical and spectrometric methods for the elucidation of problems concerning organic molecular structures, including supramolecular aggregates, biomolecules and organic materials.
+TEACHING METHODS Front lectures and exercises.
+SUGGESTED BIBLIOGRAPHY - Silverstein et al., "Identificazione spettrometrica di composti organici", CEA (2a ed.
+2006) - Hesse et al. "Metodi Spettroscopici in Chimica Organica", Edisies (2a ed.
+2010) - de Hoffmann, Stroobant, "Mass Spectrometry principles and applications", WILEY (3a ed.
+2007) - Friebolin, Basic One- and Two-Dimensional NMR Spectroscopy, WILEY (5a ed.
+2010).